gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 2. Right click on project and choose `New` -> `Class`.
 3. Choose the name `Product`.
 	1. Make sure you enable the box for including `public static void main(String[] args)`.
-4. In the `main` method of file `Product.java`, initialize two integers with names and values of your choice and display their product.
-Values are displayed using `System.out.println` method.
+4. In the `main` function of file `Product.java`, initialize two integers with names and values of your choice and display their product.
+Values are displayed using `System.out.println` function.
 5. Run the program using the *Play* button.
 For example, if the variables hold the values 4 and 9, you should see the value 36 in the console.

 ### Question 5.